 Focus on what you can do instead of what you can’t

-"Tech is a space that anyone can enter as long they have the necessary skills and knowledge — even if they don’t have formal degrees.
-There are senior engineers on my team who are self taught.
+“Tech is a space that anyone can enter as long they have the necessary skills and knowledge — even if they don’t have formal degrees.
+There are senior engineers on my team who are self-taught.
 It’s totally plausible.
 At PDQ, we work with Tech-Moms to teach people to program and make websites.
-And they can use what they learn to make a living, which is neat and really empowering." — Taylor Pine, software engineer (they/them)
+And they can use what they learn to make a living, which is neat and really empowering.” – Taylor Pine, programmer and software engineer (they/them)

 Cultivate your superpower

-In a recent panel discussion at PDQ about empowering women at work, business leaders shared how in the face of gendered discrimination, they discovered their own personal superpowers.
+In the same panel discussion, the speakers shared how they had, in the face of gendered discrimination, discovered their own personal superpowers and used them to succeed at work.
 For some women, being relentless in pursuing their goals is their superpower.
 For others, it’s staying focused and intentional in everything they do.
 Your superpower can be anything that equips you to overcome difficulties and achieve success.

 For example, it could be mastering the art of negotiation, developing the critical elements of emotional intelligence, or just being friggin’ good at your job.
 The important thing is to nurture what gives you the ability and strength to rise above and keep going.

-At PDQ, we’re fortunate to have leaders and fellow coworkers who truly believe in creating a safe, inclusive, and equitable workplace for all — especially women and LGBTQ+ employees.
-And we work hard at empowering our people and upholding our values in everything that we do.
+At PDQ, we’re fortunate to have leaders and coworkers who support gender diversity and work hard to create a safe, inclusive, and equitable workplace for all — especially women and LGBTQ+ employees.
 Sounds idealistic?
 Maybe.
 And we know that there’s room for improvement.
-But we’re problem solvers at heart, and we love a good challenge — especially if it aims to make life for folks a little easier.
+But we’re problem solvers at heart who love a good challenge, especially if it aims to make life for folks a little easier to bear.
 If this sounds like the place for you, come join us!
-Or follow the PDQ blog and YouTube channel for more news and the latest updates.
+Or follow the PDQ blog for more news and good reads.